wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 {% include _toc.html %}

-self-driving.md

-Here are notes on how cars can drives themselves, based on various sources
+Here is a succinct summary of technical aspects on how cars can drive themselves.

 TAGS: #autonomousdriving #AI

+## Levels of autonomy

 Part of the facination (and fear) about Artificial Intelligence is how computers are becoming better than humans in many arenas.

 Because human drivers can be inexperienced, drunk, too tired or too distracted, etc. I predict that, at the current rate of progress, eventually the cost of "human error" will be higher than misjudgements by computers controlling vehicles.
 Then, governments, auto makers, insurance companies, and others will make it more difficult to own cars.
 This is because self-driving cars can travel faster than what people can safely handle (around 70 mph).

 If Uber and/or <a target="_blank" href="https://twitter.com/LyftLevel5">Lyft's Level5</a> venture succeed, parking will be a thing of the past.
+And so are the jobs of human drivers.

+## Levels of autonomy

-The levels of autonomy (from the Society of Automotive Engineers):
+(from the Society of Automotive Engineers):

 1. Driver Assistance - driver is fully engaged.
 2. Partial Automation - cruise control, lane keeping.